An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 Here all conditions were plain = and I only talked about AND.
 There is not really any difference to other operators.
 This condition is alright with strict checks:

-SELECT a.col1 FROM a JOIN b ON datediff(DAY, a.somedate, b.somedate) <= 7
+JOIN b ON datediff(DAY, a.somedate, b.somedate) <= 7

 What this means can be disputed, but it fulfils the rule we've set up here, and I see no reason to change it.
-The same apply to more complex conditions that includes CASE expressions.
+The same apply to more complex conditions that include CASE expressions.
 As for subqueries, if we have:

-SELECT a.col1, b.col2 FROM a JOIN b ON b.col = (SELECT ...)
+JOIN b ON b.col = (SELECT ...)

 The subquery must refer to a column from a to be accepted in strict mode.